wg34projects/XMC4500-3Daccel-TASK/README.md

 - uC code enhancement for example with Interrupts instead of SysTick_Handler and Watchdog
 - better and more stable hardware setup - for example with acrylic glas instead wooden construction
 - better implementation of Python scripts start - end
-- sometimes troubles when GUI is started via doubleklick in filemanager
+- sometimes troubles when GUI is started via doubleklick in filemanager - environment path - install
 - improving shutdown possibility with GTK shutdown signal (not working!?!)
+- adding CTRL-C feature GUI
 - including updated I2C driver as provided in CIS
+- usage of the hardware freefall detection instead software solution
 - ... and 1000 other ideas ...